If You Don’t Add This to the Filename of Your Scanned Photos, You’ll Probably Hate Yourself Later

-In many photo collections, it may be next to impossible for you to match up the original print to the digital image at a later time, for one of many reasons, because neither system lays the foundation for links between the two.
+In many photo collections, it may be next to impossible for you to match up the original print to the digital image at a later time for one of many reasons because neither system lays the foundation for links between the two.

-Unless you are one of a very small percentage of people who are considering giving away or trashing all of your original prints, negatives and slides after you scan them, being able to “match back” and find your original physical masters is very important.
-And how easily you are able to “match back” is almost as important because it can save you or your loved ones lots and lots of time and headache later.
+Unless you are one of a very small percentage of people who are considering giving away or trashing all of your original prints, negatives, and slides after you scan them, being able to “match back” and find your original physical masters is very important.
+And how easily you are able to “match back” is almost as important because it can save you or your loved ones lots and lots of time and headaches later.

 Side note: Please don’t throw your originals away.
 Seriously.
 That just makes me very sad.
 If you’re really thinking about doing this — do they really take up that much room in your closet?

 How to Easily Create a Link Between Each of Your Scanned Photos

 Creating a link between your photos is actually a very simple process.